The best hotels in Stavanger

 Free activities: Gamle Stavanger walking tour, harbour stroll, Nuart street art, Stavanger Cathedral (free entry), Sola Beach (free, bring a windbreaker).
 The Petroleum Museum costs 150 NOK and is worth the spend.
 Hike Pulpit Rock for free (pay only for parking and ferry).
 Avoid organized tours and DIY everything.

-Stavanger's best neighborhoods
+Stavanger's best hotel regions

 From the white wooden houses of Gamle Stavanger to the modern harbor district, this small city packs serious variety into a walkable footprint.